awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-instances.rst

    :dedent: 8
    :language: java

-See the :sdk-examples-java-ec2:`complete example <StartStopInstance.java>`.
+See the :sdk-examples-java-ec2:`complete example <StartStopInstance.java>` on GitHub.

 Stopping an Instance